StenopePHP/Stenope/doc/loading-content.md

-# Loading static content
+# Declaring and loading content

 Let's do a simple blog.

 ## Setup

-### Create the model
+### Create your model

-Create a simple class that describe your model:
+Create a simple class that describe your model, here a blog Article:

 ```php
 <?php